emailreputationapi/reputation/README.md

 # EmailReputationAPI Laravel Package

-[EmailReputationAPI.com](https://emailreputationapi.com) is a service that helps sales teams more effectively filter and segment leads by identifying personal and disposable email addresses and domains.
+[EmailReputationAPI.com](https://emailreputationapi.com) is a service that helps organizations more effectively manage leads by identifying personal and disposable email addresses and domains.
 You can use this Laravel package to easily plug into the EmailReputation API validation service and database.

+To use this package you'll first need create an EmailReputationAPI.com account.
+Doing so is free, and you can validate up to 100 email addresses per month.
+No credit card is required to get started, and you can email the service creator Jason Gilmore (wj@wjgilmore.com) anytime with questions.

 ## Installation